git-onepixel/vue-html-slider/README.md

-# vue-slide-plus
+# mini-slider
-A flexible, responsive, friendly slide for Vue.js
+A flexible, responsive, friendly slider for Vue.js